 Middlesex, Johnston County, North Carolina Property Taxes

-Median Middlesex, NC effective property tax rate: 0.79%, significantly lower than the national median of 1.02%, but lower than the NC state median of 0.82%.
+Median Middlesex, North Carolina effective property tax rate: 0.81%, significantly lower than the national median of 1.02%, and equal to the North Carolina state median of 0.81%.

 How are property taxes in Johnston calculated?

-Property taxes in Middlesex, NC are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Middlesex, North Carolina are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Middlesex's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Middlesex, knowing local tax details benefits homeowners and investors.